-ASD EBT has not only modernized, but also streamlined the processing of claims payment and reporting for the Adult Day Health centers and for ASD.
-The implementation of this initiative for the 34 providers from manual to electronic reporting lessens paperwork, increases cash flow, and allows these providers to review transactions, and print reports for boards and sponsoring agencies with ease.
-This change also permits ASD staff to devote more time to program issues rather than focusing on laborious funding and claims procedures.
-ASD serves approximately 450 OKDHS eligible individuals with state funding to attend these for-profit and not-for-profit Adult Day Health Centers with a duplicated count of over 1,000 individuals.
+AS EBT has not only modernized, but also streamlined the processing of claims payment and reporting for the Adult Day Health centers and for AS.
+The implementation of this initiative for the 32 providers from manual to electronic reporting lessens paperwork, increases cash flow, and allows the providers to review transactions and print reports for boards and sponsoring agencies with ease.
+This change also permits AS staff to devote more time to program issues rather than focusing on laborious funding and claims procedures.
+AS serves approximately 463 DHS eligible individuals with state funding to attend these for-profit and not-for-profit Adult Day Health Centers with a duplicated count of over 1,000 individuals.
 Most people who use this program attend several days if not all days of the work week.